pypa/packaging.python.org/source/projects.rst

 Dev irc:#pypa-dev

-A package in the Python Standard Library that has support for creating and installing :term:`distributions <Distribution>`. :ref:`Setuptools` provides enhancements to distutils, and is much more commonly used than just using distutils by itself.
+A package in the Python Standard Library that has support for creating and installing :term:`distributions <Distribution Package>`. :ref:`Setuptools` provides enhancements to distutils, and is much more commonly used than just using distutils by itself.

 .. _venv: